 With the exception of the pamphlets, the books and other publications in the Petherick Collection have not been kept together but instead have been integrated in the Australian, Rare Books and general collections.
 All the works have an embossed stamp on the title page and many have the initials EAP on the spine.
 The works have entries in the Library’s online catalogue, although they only occasionally give the provenance of the works.
 A card catalogue covering a large part of the collection is held and an accession register listing the overseas books is located in the Manuscripts Collection.
 The Petherick Bibliography often indicates that Petherick owned a copy of the title listed.

 The maps in the Petherick Collection are dispersed among the rare maps in the Maps Collection.
 The maps are embossed with the Petherick stamp.
-A summary list of the maps is available in the Maps Reading Room.
 The paintings, drawings and prints are held in the Pictures Collection, but again they have not been kept together as a collection.
 They have mostly been catalogued individually, but it is generally necessary to consult the accession registers to establish the provenance of the works.

 The manuscripts and personal papers are held in the Manuscripts Collection and the Petherick Bibliography, which is contained in 92 boxes, is shelved in the Manuscripts Reading Room.
 The papers of Sir Joseph Banks are held at MS 9, while other manuscripts acquired by Petherick are held at: MS 70, MS 155, MS 164and MS 1172.
 Miscellaneous manuscripts, together with transcripts and the autograph collection, are kept with Petherick’s personal papers at MS 760.